Loopring/protocols/packages/loopring_v3/DESIGN.md

 Currently this is EDDSA (7,000 constraints), which is a bit cheaper than ECDSA signatures (estimated to be ~12,000 constraints).
 EDDSA may have hardware wallet support (not sure), but maybe ECDSA signatures would be nicer because they are more standard.

+> [Feedback]: IF ECDSA can be supported, I strongy prefer to use ECDSA instead of EDDSA even if the gas cost is higher.
+Using ECDSA will avoid the creation and maintaince of an extra ECDSA public/private key pair.

 ## ValidSince / ValidUntil

 A block and its proof is always made for a fixed input.
 The operator cannot accurately know on what timestamp the block will be processed on the ethereum blockchain, but he needs a fixed timestamp to create a block and its proof (the chosen timestamp impacts which orders are valid and invalid).